aroberge/ideas/ideas/examples/constants_readme.rst

-Still, this does not prevent people from asking *"How do I create a constant in Python?"* such as `was asked on StackOverflow <https://stackoverflow.com/questions/2682745/how-do-i-create-a-constant-in-python>`_ some 9 years ago, which resulted in 34 different answers, almost all of which indicate that you cannot enforce this convention in Python at a module level.
+Still, this does not prevent people from asking *"How do I create a constant in Python?"* such as `was asked on StackOverflow <https://stackoverflow.com/questions/2682745/how-do-i-create-a-constant-in-python>`_ some 9 years ago, which has resulted in 34 different answers so far, all of which indicate that you cannot enforce this convention in Python at a module level.
 Answers that were provided are still actively edited as new features get added to Python, including recent comments about using the ``Final`` qualifier.